New analytic solutions in $f\left( R\right) $-Cosmology from Painlev\'{e} analysis: -Cosmology

 \section{$f\left( R\right) $-Cosmology}

 In $f\left( R\right) $-gravity the gravitational Action Integral is \cite{Buda}

-where $R$ is the Ricci scalar for the background geometry with metric $g_{\mu\nu}$, $g$ is the determinant of the metric tensor, $L_{m}$ is the Lagrangian function for the matter source and $k\equiv8\pi G$.
-Because the Ricci scalar includes second-order derivatives for a nonlinear function $f$, it is easy to infer that the field equations which follow from (\ref{ac.01}) are of fourth-order.
-In additional, for a linear function $f$, that is $f^{\prime\prime}=0$; $f^{\prime}=\frac{df}{dR}$, the Einstein-Hilbert Action is recovered and the gravitational theory is reduced to General Relativity.
+where $R$ is the Ricci scalar for the background geometry with metric $g_{\mu\nu}$, $g$ is the determinant of the metric tensor, $L_{m}$ is the Lagrangian function for the matter source, and we use units in which $k\equiv8\pi G$.
+Because the Ricci scalar includes second-order derivatives for a nonlinear function $f$, it is easy to infer that the field equations which follow from (\ref{ac.01}) are of fourth order.
+In addition, for a linear function $f$, that is $f^{\prime\prime}=0$; $f^{\prime}=\frac{df}{dR}$, the Einstein-Hilbert Action is recovered, and the gravitational theory is reduced to General Relativity.

 Variation of the Action Integral (\ref{ac.01}) with respect to the metric tensor produces the gravitational field equations, they are

 in which $R_{\mu\nu}$ is the Ricci tensor, and $T_{\mu\nu}=\frac{\partial L_{m}}{\partial g^{\mu\nu}}$ is the energy-momentum tensor for the matter source.